The proxy allows you to make multiple requests to a website if there’s a need for it without being detected or blocked.

 4. Setting the Proxy-Authorization header

-If all else fails, setting the Proxy-Authorization header for each of your crawler's requests is an option; however, it does have its setbacks.
-This method only works with HTTP websites, and not HTTPS websites.
+If all else fails, setting the Proxy-Authorization header for each of your crawler's requests is an option.
+However, it does have its setbacks.
+This method only works with HTTP websites and not HTTPS websites.

 Similarly to the first method, the proxy URL needs to be passed into the --proxy-server flag within args.
-The second step is to set an extra auth header on the page object using the setExtraHTTPHeaders() method.
+The second step is to set an extra authentication header on the page object using the setExtraHTTPHeaders() method.

 Once again, this method only works for HTTP websites, not HTTPS websites.